fieldtrip/website/workshop/neuroimaging2-2324/sped4.md

   - /workshop/neuroimaging2/timefrequencyanalysis/
 ---

-# SPED4 - Time-frequency analysis in practice using FieldTrip

 ## Introduction

 This is an adapted version of the [general FieldTrip tutorial on time-frequency analysis](/tutorial/sensor/timefrequencyanalysis), made specifically for the module _Signal Processing for Electrophysiological Data (SPED)_ in the course _Neuroimaging 2: Electrophysiological Methods_, in the _Cognitive Neuroscience Masters (CNS)_ program at Radboud University.
 This module is taught by Eelke Spaak.